adhishthite/sound-mnist/README.md

 	avg / total       0.97      0.97      0.97       150

-Thus, we have trained a Neural Network to correctly classify spoken digits.
+We have thus trained a Neural Network to correctly classify spoken digits.